 The fake console market is forever making us laugh and forever making us die inside a little.
 We’ve been getting our hands on fakes for years now, hell the guy behind this article has a YouTube channel dedicated to them, but they’re not easy to get hold of.

-The fakes originally started back in the 90’s, there was no regulation on them, shops would buy them for a couple of dollars from China or the back of trucks and sell them for 10x the price in hope they trick customers into thinking they were the real deal, the packaging and all!
+The fakes originally started back in the 90’s; there was no regulation on them, and shops would buy them for a couple of dollars from China or the back of trucks and sell them for 10x the price in hope they trick customers into thinking they were the real deal, the packaging and all!

 The Famicon was a popular machine back then, so a lot of them had cartridge slots installed for dirt cheap allowing them to start combining games with the console.
 A simple hack to a cartridge allowed you to install hundreds, if not thousands of games, allowing the shops to sell a console with “10,000” games for $10-$20, a no brainer right?

 Parents went crazy, sales boomed and children cried.
 China was loving it, hundreds of thousands of these fake consoles flooded the homes and bins of western countries, proving that no regulations on ROMS and the thieving on games could fuel a million dollar market to create fakes.

 The Polystation Started Something Magical

-The Polystation, one of the first semi-decent fake consoles that started replicating the designs of consoles, and how they got away with it still amazes us to this day.
+The Polystation is one of the first semi-decent fake consoles that started replicating the designs of consoles, and how they got away with it still amazes us to this day.

 So they did what any genius would do and created a replica shell with out the logo.
-The disc tray popped open, the buttons worked, and placed exactly where they were meant to be, but it did things a little differently.
+The disc tray popped open, the buttons worked and were placed exactly where they were meant to be, but it did things a little differently.

 They removed the logo, added terrible Times New Roman font, added a Famicon cartridge slot so they can slide in those “10,000 games” and they thought throwing in a gun controller would be great too, because why not?

 Then The Mighty Polystation 2 Was Born

 If the original wasn’t enough for you, you’ll be happy to know there was a version 2, 3 and a 4.
 But the Polystation 2 was mightiest of them all, and became one of the most famous fake consoles of all time.

 But it replicated Playstation 2 so well, that it became a gag gift for the masses.
-Kids were buying it, parents were buying it and geeks were playing with it.
+Kids were buying it, parents were buying it, and geeks were playing with it.
 Sales sky rocketed.

-The disc tray, or should we say screen, slides in and out just like it should, it had fake USB ports, a terrible PS2 logo and even a storage compartment at the back to store the attached controller for extra portability.
+The disc tray, or should we say screen, slides in and out just like it should; it had fake USB ports; a terrible PS2 logo; and even a storage compartment at the back to store the attached controller for extra portability.

 Who knows, but everyone loved it, and it was one of those terribly good consoles that you could but on your shelf to laugh at everytime you see it.

-Now 15+ years later these are selling for $50 a pop boxed, because many of the 90’s kids and beyond want this in their nostalgic collection.
+Now, years later, these are selling for $50 a pop boxed, because many of the 90’s kids and beyond want this in their nostalgic collection.
 But as you can imagine majority of these Polystation 2’s have been left to die, recycled or broken down in rage at Christmas, so not many are left.